hookdeck/index-all-the-things/tutorial/README.md

             "temperature_increment_on_fallback": 0.2,
         }

+        payload = {
+            "version": "cdd97b257f93cb89dede1c7584e3f3dfc969571b357dbcee08e793740bedd854",
+            "input": input,
+            "webhook": f"{Config.AUDIO_WEBHOOK_URL}/{id}",
+            "webhook_events_filter": ["completed"],
+        }

-        prediction = replicate.predictions.create(
+        response = httpx.request(
-            version=self.version,
-            input=input,
-            webhook=self.WEBHOOK_URL,
-            webhook_events_filter=["completed"],
+            "POST",
+            f"{Config.HOOKDECK_REPLICATE_API_QUEUE_URL}/predictions",
+            headers=Config.HOOKDECK_QUEUE_AUTH_HEADERS,
+            json=payload,
         )

-        return prediction
+        return response.json()
 ```

-This method processes the audio URL by creating a prediction request to the model.
-The prediction request is sent to the model, and the webhook URL is provided to receive the prediction result asynchronously.
+`process` method processes the audio URL by creating a prediction request passing the `payload` as the JSON body.

+`payload` includes `webhooks` which consists of the `Config.AUDIO_WEBHOOK_URL` with an appended path (`/{id}`) that indicates which asset the callback is for.
 The use of the `webhook_events_filter=["completed"]` filter informs Replicate to only send a webhook when the prediction is completed.

-Return the pending prediction result to the function caller.
+The `payload.version` instructs Replicate to use the [OpenAI Whisper model](https://replicate.com/openai/whisper) for audio to text.
+The `input` includes details such as the language should be auto-detected and the transcription should be in `plain text`.

+Since we're using Hookdeck as an outbound API queue, the request uses the `Config.HOOKDECK_REPLICATE_API_QUEUE_URL` with the API path `/predications` suffix.
+The appropriate auth headers are also used from `Config.HOOKDECK_QUEUE_AUTH_HEADERS`.

 Back in `app.py`, update the database with the processing status and pending prediction details: